/ Who we are

 Deputy Director (Maritime)

 A professional seafarer with a career spanning five decades starting in 1971 as a cadet with BP Tankers.
-After 10 years deep sea with that company I took a position ashore as a member of HM Coastguard before returning to sea in 1986.
+After 10 years deep sea with that company he took a position ashore as a member of HM Coastguard before returning to sea in 1986.

 CAPTAIN IAN SHIELDS MNM